As frustration mounts, a White House push on voting rights - News Break

 Friday, the White House announced that Biden would travel to Philadelphia on Tuesday to discuss “actions to protect the sacred, constitutional right to vote.”

-White House press secretary Jen Psaki said the president will “go to the birthplace of democracy to make the case for the moral imperative of making voting more accessible to people across the country."

-There has been growing frustration among those in Biden's own party who view GOP actions on voting as an existential threat to both Democrats and democracy.
+There has been growing frustration among those in his own party who view GOP actions on voting as an existential threat to both Democrats and democracy.

 Pressure only mounted after a Supreme Court decision limited the ability of minorities to challenge state laws that Democrats say are discriminatory under the Voting Rights Act.
 Biden has brought in outside advocates for meetings at the White House and has consulted advisers on the best strategy for combatting new laws.